 Per type of processing, we inform you how you can manage the way we process your personal data with use of your so-called privacy rights.
 Below we explain in more detail what the different rights entail.
-And if you really want to know the ins and outs, check out the GDPR (AVG) here; your rights can be found in Articles 15 to 22.
+If you would like to know more about the content, you can view the GDPR (AVG) here; your rights can be found in Articles 15 to 22.

 Right to acess

 The right of access means that you may ask us which of your personal data we process and to send you a copy of this data.
 In addition to providing the data, we will again inform you about the use, origin and destination and about your rights with regard to that data.

 The right to rectification means that you may ask us to correct your data if your data is incorrect, or to add an additional statement to your file.

 Right to erasure

 When we process your data based on your permission, such as with newsletters, or inadvertently continue to process it when no longer necessary for its original purpose, you may ask us to destroy your data.
 In that case we will destroy your data as soon as possible, unless it is necessary for another purpose, such as, for example, complying with a legal obligation to retain.

 In some cases you may not want for your data to be used any longer, but you also do not want it to be destroyed.
 The right to restriction of processing is meant for that purpose.
 Instead of being destroyed, your data is ‘frozen’ and will no longer be used until further notice.
 You can invoke this right if you:

 - believe that the information we hold about you is incorrect;

 - believe that we are using your data unlawfully;